project-march/ProjectMarch/doc/march_packages/march_gait_selection.rst

 Overview
 --------
-The march_gait_selection module provides the exoskeleton operating system with additional information about a gait in order to perform the requested movement.
-It uses the march_gait_files, which are parsed using the march_shared_classes, to gather this information in a standard format.
-These class objects are stored as attributes in the ``GaitSelection`` object.
+The march_gait_selection module is responsible for loading the specified gait directory, generating a gait state machine and keeping track of exoskeleton state.
+It uses the march_gait_files, which are parsed using the march_shared_classes, to gather gait information in a standard format.
+Gait class objects are stored as attributes in the ``GaitSelection`` object.
 The gait selection node can use this ``GaitSelection`` object to extract the data corresponding to the requested gait/subgait name.

 Behavior
 --------
-The march_state_machine accepts or declines a gait request originating from the input device.
-If the gait is accepted by the state machine, the request will be sent over to the march_gait_selection module using the subgait sequence defined in the state machine.
-The gait selection module will extract the data from the parsed gaits, found in the ``GaitSelection``, in order to perform the movement.
-If executed correctly, a subgait trajectories will be sent over to the march_gait_scheduler of the exoskeleton.
+The gait state machine accepts or declines a gait request originating from the input device.
+If the gait is accepted by the state machine, the requested gait will be loaded from the ``GaitSelection`` instance and performed.
+If executed correctly, subgait trajectories will be sent over to the trajectory controller.

-Transition_subgait
+While the gait is being performed, the state machine will listen for more input from the user about stopping or transitioning and inform the performing gait when a request is made.

+Gait selection services
+^^^^^^^^^^^^^^^^^^^^^^^
+The gait_selection_node also acts as a server for requesting subgait versions and changing versions of subgaits.

+Gait interface
+^^^^^^^^^^^^^^
+The package contains a class named ``GaitInterface``, which is the interface that should be implemented for any executable gait.
+The gaits loaded from the gait directory have their own implementation called ``SetpointsGait`` and the home gaits have their implementation named ``HomeGait``.
+Any other gaits not included in these classes should be implemented separately, for example, the ``BalanceGait``.
+The implemented gait can then be added to the ``GaitSelection`` and will then also be added to the gait state machine.

+Gait state machine
 ^^^^^^^^^^^^^^^^^^
+The state machine has two main phases: generating and running.
+First, when all gaits have been loaded and added to the ``GaitSelection`` instance, the state machine structure is generated.
+This is done by comparing all start and end points of gaits and generating idle positions and home gaits.
+The transitions are then stored as an adjacency list for constant time access of transitions.
+When the generation phase finishes successfully, the state machine can be started.
+The starting state is always ``UNKNOWN`` and the first action should be to home to a known idle position.
+The state machine differentiates between to main states: idle and gait.
+When it is idle it will listen for gait input and when it is performing a gait it will keep updating the gait in a loop until it decides to stop.

+Finally, the state machine has the ability to add callbacks when different actions happen in the state machine.
+This is useful for publishing gait and state information or other actions that should trigger on certain transitions.

+Gait state machine input
+^^^^^^^^^^^^^^^^^^^^^^^^
+The ``StateMachineInput`` class is used for communicating input to the ``GaitStateMachine``.
+Any implementation of this class should be able to give input to the ``GaitStateMachine``, however, it is currently implemented to listen for the input device topic.

+Trajectory scheduler
+^^^^^^^^^^^^^^^^^^^^
+The ``TrajectoryScheduler`` is another dependency of the state machine.
+It gets as input a trajectory from the state machine and communicates when it fails.

+Transition subgait
+^^^^^^^^^^^^^^^^^^
 It is possible to transition between two matching named subgaits of two different gaits (for example between the right swing of the walk small and walk large).
-The gait_selection module will create a transition trajectory if the requested gait format, found in :march:`GaitName <march_shared_resources/action/GaitName.action>`, consists of an old and new gait name.
-This structure requires that both gait names have matching subgait names to use for the transition.
-Using the two subgait trajectories a new transition trajectory is calculated and stored as a subgait object.
-If this is calculated correctly, the new subgait trajectory is sent to the march_gait_scheduler.
+The transitioning of gaits is currently implemented in the ``SetpointsGait`` class, which responds to the transition requests.
+It uses the underlying subgait graph for determining whether the transition is possible.

 ROS API